open/close all folders

 Anime and Manga

-- Maes Hughes infamously meets his end in Fullmetal Alchemist while trying to reach Roy Mustang from a pay phone.
+- Maes Hughes infamously meets his end in Fullmetal Alchemist while trying to reach Roy Mustang from a pay phone, since he got caught unlocking the Ancient Conspiracy.

 - A variant (pictured above) happens in the first arc of Higurashi: When They Cry to Keiichi Maebara, who claws out his own throat in a phone booth while under the effects of Oyashiro-sama's curse, trying to contact the police about the Town with a Dark Secret.
 Thanks to his paranoia, his last words to the police - and the audience - indicate someone is coming to kill him, but all the evidence suggests suicide... leaving the existence of the killer in doubt until better answers about Oyashiro-sama come along in later chapters..